An emotional farewell to Jurgen Klopp as he manages Liverpool for the last time - KESQ

 “A man who made a seismic impact on this city and its people,” the stadium announcer said as Klopp walked onto the pitch for his post-match presentation.

-There were many trophies, arguably there should have been more – two Champions League finals lost, a Europa League final lost, the Premier League lost by a point twice.
+There were many trophies, arguably there should have been more – two Champions League finals lost, a Europa League final lost, the Premier League lost by a point.

 But, for Liverpool’s fans, this gregarious German brought joy back to the club, lifting a team which was mid-table when he took over to the higher echelons of European soccer.
 He created one of the greatest teams in the club’s history – one that won trophies and played with verve and, in 2020, ended a 30-year wait for a league title.